LoganJFisher/TeXSend/README.md

  ---

-**If you would like to contribute, I'm currently hoping to make these additions & fixes:**
+**If you would like to contribute, I'm currently hoping to make these additions & fixes (but am open to suggestions):**
 * Highlighting bug - [With this userscript running, users can click/drag to highlight text in an email to copy, but the highlight disappears upon release.]
 * Packages - [Introducing LaTeX packages that allow for special formatting and characters beyond what is already available.]
   * TikZ - [A specific package meant for drawing diagrams - probably more challenging to implement than most]
 ---

-I would like to extend thanks to the [KaTeX organization](https://katex.org/) - without which, this would not be possible.
+Special thanks to the [KaTeX organization](https://katex.org/) - without which, this would not be possible.